 This song makes fun of the stress parents deal with during the holidays, and it does it to the tune of Jingle Bells.

 Click on the image of the song to download a PDF.
 See Guide for Adobe Printables for help with downloading the file.
 It takes a little practice to learn the new rhythm of lyrics sung to the familiar melody of Jingle Bells, but it's plenty of fun once you get it.

 Have Yourself A Meowry Little Christmas

-Possibly one of the most clever and adorable Christmas parodies, this song is song from the perspective of your pet cat to the beautiful melody of Have Yourself A Merry Little Christmas.
+Possibly one of the most clever and adorable Christmas parodies, this song is from the perspective of your pet cat to the beautiful melody of Have Yourself A Merry Little Christmas.

 The other Christmas songs on this list have very simple chord progressions, but Have Yourself A Meowry Little Christmas has a surprising amount of chords, including some jazz chords.
-Study this chord chart if you need help getting the right fingerings.
+Study this chord chart if you need help learning the right fingerings.

 Wreck the Malls